MohammadBabaeifar/LCC_HVDC/README.md

 ## Maintainers

-This library is developed by the following peaple all of which are from the University of Pisa, department of Energy, Systems, Territory and Construction (DESTEC):
+This library is developed by the following people all of which are from the University of Pisa, department of Energy, Systems, Territory and Construction (DESTEC):

 * Mohammad Babaeifar (PhD student) mohammad.babaeifar@phd.unipi.it
 * Professor Massimo Ceraolo (Full Professor of Electric Power Systems) massimo.ceraolo@unipi.it
 * Professor Stefano Barsali (Full Professor of Electric Power Systems) stefano.barsali@unipi.it